Thunee: Bidding

 Bidding, or "calling", as it is commonly known, is done when an opposition player wishes to set trump although it is not technically his turn to trump.
 Players usually choose to call for trump due to them being dealt favorable cards.
 A player may not call against his partners call for trump.
 Should both players from the team call out a bid at the same time, the bid is escalated to the next multiple of 10 and the dealer will allocate who from the opposing team will call trump which must be placed on the table by the player in concern.
 The maximum bid is a 100 and the player with the highest bid will keep trump.
-The opposing team may call 104.
+The opposing team must count 105.
 Should the team counting win the game, then they will be allowed to open 2 points on their scorecard (a process known as "call and loss").
 The bidding process can be halted if a player calls "thunee".
 The trumpman has the first right to call thunee.
 During any form of the game, the team counting must always have trump, if they do not, the game becomes trumpless, a trumpless game requires a re-shuffle or re-deal, it is the duty of the counting team to realise that they are trumpless, failure to do so may result in the loss of a point or ball.
 Sometimes, the team not trumping are dealt unfavorable cards and call to set trump, in the hope that their opposition will call higher - this is (thunee terms) called 'fishing'.

 There is blind bidding in which a player calls before getting their cards, no one can raise them after seeing their cards.

 If a player wins, they get double their points and if they lose, the opponent gets 4 points.